SeBassTian23/CalendarHeatmap/README.md

 ### Manual

 + Download the latest release from [here](https://github.com/SeBassTian23/CalendarHeatmap/releases/latest).
 + Copy the `jquery.CalendarHeatmap.js` and the `jquery.CalendarHeatmap.css` into your project.
-Of cause you can use the minified versions, indicated by `.min.js` and `.min.css` as well.
+Of course you can use the minified versions indicated by `.min.js` and `.min.css` as well.

 ## Usage